freeCodeCamp/guide/pages/docs/certificates-guide/turn-an-image-into-a-link/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Turn an Image into a Link"
+title: "Turn an Image into a Link"
+parent: "certificates-guide"
 ---

 Creating images that link to things is essential and one of the most used things in Web Dev.
 Nest your image within an `a` element.
 Here's an example: